The idea is to cut out carbs and consume more meats and proteins so that our bodies can move into a metabolic state known as ketosis.

-If you’re thinking about going keto, you will be needing that extra salt in your diet.
-It isn’t unsafe because you are just giving your body the sodium amount it needs to function properly.
+If you’re thinking about going keto, you will need that extra salt in your diet.
+It isn’t unsafe because you are just giving your body the sodium amount it needs to function correctly.

-Increasing your sodium intake might feel excessive on the keto diet, but just remember that you want to make up for all of the sodium your body is losing since it has switched to a carbless diet and is experiencing a dip in insulin levels.
+Increasing your sodium intake might feel excessive on the keto diet.
+Just remember that you want to make up for the sodium your body is losing since it has switched to a carbless diet and is experiencing a dip in insulin levels.

-Having too much sodium, however, can also be harmful to your body because it increases blood pressure, which can lead to an increased risk of a variety of ailments, such as heart failure, stroke, and kidney disease.
+Having too much sodium, however, can also be harmful to your body.
+It increases blood pressure, which can lead to an increased risk of a variety of ailments, such as heart failure, stroke, and kidney disease.

 So how do you know if you are getting the right amount?